 The CSI Jazz Ensemble is made up primarily of both musicand-non-music major CSI students.
-It rehearses once a week and performs up to two concerts per semester.
+It rehearses once a week and performs two concerts per year.
 It is under the direction of Paul Pugh, assisted by Gene Conley, and may also be taken for either credit or 0-credit per semester.